 The Cavendish Laboratory and the Institute of Astronomy take turns hosting a summer student supported by Mr David and Mrs Bridget Jacob Internship Programme.
 The programme provides funding for one students to undertake a 4 to 10 week summer research project.
-In summer 2022, applications are sought for a placement within Cavendish Astrophysics.

 The student should be from a non-Oxford or Cambridge higher-education institution within the UK, and should be between their penultimate and final year of undergraduate study.
 The Cavendish Laboratory encourages applications from all sections of society, in particular from under-represented groups and applicants who have not yet had the opportunity to demonstrate their full potential because of particular social or personal circumstances.